Koredotcom/docs/docs/xo/quality-management/analyze/dashboard.md

 ## Agent Leaderboard

-This widget allows users to view a condensed version of the agent leaderboard to have a snapshot version of agent performance.
-You can access the full Agent Leaderboard by clicking the [View Leaderboard](./agent-leaderboard.md) button.
+This widget provides a simplified view of the Agent Leaderboard and a snapshot version of agent performance.
+The Agent Leaderboard displays a centralized view that makes it easy to identify the best and worst performers.
+Enables you to make informed decisions about rewarding high performers and assigning coaching to those agents who need improvement.
 <img src="../dashboard/images/agent-leaderboard.png" alt="Agent Leaderboard" title="Agent Leaderboard" style="border: 1px solid gray; zoom:60%;">

 !!! note